SpaceMonkey-MH/Unnamed_Project/Notes.md

 	of disabling the hit box.
 Oh well.
 	Question: Should the enemies be allowed to move while on fire?
 FOr now, they stop at each hit for longer than the time between two burns.

+## - __2024/07/31:__
+	I have kinda decided to put the tick rate of the burning to a fixed 1 per second, so I didn't put any way to change this variable easily (it is not even a variable).
+I kinda can't be bothered to, Idk.